swiftlang/swift/docs/SIL.rst

 - Definitive assignment of local variables, and of instance variables in constructors.

-If the diagnostic passes all succeed, the final result is the canonical SIL for the program.
-Performance optimization, native code generation, and module distribution are derived from the form.
+If the diagnostic passes all succeed, the final result is the *canonical SIL* for the program.
+Performance optimization, native code generation, and module distribution are derived from this form.

 Syntax
 ------